mulesoft-catalyst/cicd-gocd-example/README.md

    - Path under /api/v1/
    - Only one resource called healthcheck which will be used for connectivity testing after deployment
    - Mule Maven Plugin with the cloudhubDeployment	configuration applied
-   - MUnit simple test to perform MUnit testing before packaging the app
+   - Simple MUnit to test the app before packaging
+   - NOTE: you'll require a settings.xml specifying credentials for releases-ee repository

 # Environment Config